 DO Tell a Story

 Think of yourself as the hero in a Hollywood movie.
 Take the admissions committee on your journey, focusing on the moments that made you the hero that you are.
 Remember that good stories have a beginning, a middle and an end.
 For your story, think of the end as your admission to the graduate program of your choice.
 Now, think backward.
 How did you get to that point?
-Where did you first develop your interest in counseling?
+Where did you first develop your interest in counseling or education?
 What made you decide to seek a master's degree?
 What brought your dream from fantasy to reality?
 What changed along the way?
 That's the story you need to tell in your personal statement for graduate school.

 DO Research the Program